CanonicalLtd/maas-docs/en/manage-ha.md

 ### Load balancing (optional)

-Load balancing can be added with the `happroxy` load balancer and a virtual IP (VIP).
+Load balancing can be added with the [HAProxy](http://www.haproxy.org/) load balancer software.

-On each API server host, before haproxy is installed, `apache2` needs to be disabled.
+On each API server host, before `haproxy` is installed, `apache2` needs to be disabled.
 This is because both apache2 and haproxy listen on the same port (TCP 80):